lightbend-labs/dbuild/docs/src/sphinx/buildOptions.rst

   The available options are:

-  "disabled"
+  "full"
     This is the default.
-All cross-version suffixes will be disabled, and each project will be published with just a dbuild-specific version suffix (unless "set-version" is used).
+Every sbt-based project is changed so that the full Scala version string is used as a cross-version suffix, including those projects that would normally have cross versioning disabled.

   "standard"
     Each project will compile with its own natural cross-version suffix.
     This setting is necessary when releasing, usually in conjunction with "set-version", in order to make sure that the standard suffix is used while publishing.

+  "disabled"
+    All cross-version suffixes will be disabled, and each project will be published with just a dbuild-specific version suffix (unless "set-version" is used).

   "binaryFull"
     The sbt projects that publish artifacts using the "Binary" cross-version setting are